Turkey–Islamic State conflict: Allegations of Turkish cooperation and support

 Ever since the foundation of the Islamic State in June 2014, numerous Western media reports and the PKK have stated that Turkey collaborated with and supported the Islamic State.
 Several of the allegation have focused on Turkish businessman and politician Berat Albayrak, who has faced calls for his prosecution in the United States.

 In June 2014, when the Islamic State kidnapped 49 Turkish diplomats from the Turkish consulate in Mosul, a columnist said that Turkey now was "paying the price of its collaboration with terrorists", with "terrorists" referring to the Islamist factions in the Turkish-backed FSA.

 Some news websites in late 2014 also criticised Turkey for "doing nothing" against the Islamic State.

 In April 2018 an article was published by Foreign Policy in which it was stated that in 2013 alone, some 30,000 militants illegally crossed into Turkish land, establishing the so-called "jihadi highway", as the Syria–Turkey border was popular among foreign volunteers illegally crossing it to join the Islamic State in Syria.
 Furthermore, it was claimed that wounded Islamic State militants were treated in private-owned hospitals across southeastern Turkey.
 Among those receiving care was one of the top deputies of Islamic State chieftain Abu Bakr al-Baghdadi, Ahmet el-H, who was treated in a private hospital in Sanliurfa in August 2014.

-IS recruits and border crossings

-According to CHP Vice President Bülent Tezcan, three trucks loaded with weapons at Esenboğa Airport in Ankara were stopped for inspection in Adana on January 19, 2014.
-The trucks were allegedly intended to be handed over to a MIT agent for transport to Syria for ISIS and other groups.
-Inspectors reportedly found rockets, arms, and ammunition, despite attempts by MIT agents to prevent examination.

-American website Al-Monitor stated in June 2014 that Turkey, by "ignoring its own border security", had allowed its border with Syria to become a "jihadist highway" for the Islamic State to let thousands of international jihadists, and other supplies, be smuggled to them in Syria.
-British newspaper The Guardian stated that Turkey, in late year 2014, "for many months did little to stop foreign recruits crossing its border to ISIS".

-On 12 August 2014, an ISIS commander told The Washington Post that "most of the fighters who joined us in the beginning of the war came via Turkey, and so did our equipment and supplies.”

-A joint communiqué, issued 11 September 2014 by the United States and 10 Arab states, to stop the flow of volunteers to the Islamic State was not signed by Turkey present at the meeting.
-Turkey not signing the communiquè may have been caused by the fear that the Islamic State would have executed the 49 Turks which they had hostage in Mosul.